 There is a system in place in New York for handling claims for damage done to vehicles, but the process is specific.
 First, the city must be notified about the existence of a pothole, in writing, and it has 15 days to repair it—so for a claim to be accepted, the damage must come from by a known pothole that has not been repaired in 15 days.

 Then, you need to document your vehicle’s needed repairs and the pothole itself.
 Since we all go around with cameras in our pockets, this is easier than it was in the past.
 You only have 90 days from the date of an incident to file your claim, so it is important to act immediately.
-Of course, your claim can still be denied, at which point you might need a lawyer to represent you.

 What About Potholes Outside the City?